 Two or three Learning Assistance Classes will be provided to cater for those students who have fallen behind in their learning and require more individual teacher input.
-These are small classes that have two teachers for Mathematics and English.
+These are small classes that have two teachers for English and additional support in Mathematics.
 Students in these classes are chosen carefully and a diligent work ethic and good behaviour are essential attributes for a student to remain in one of these classes.